Abigail Marshall Katung: Personal life

 Katung is married to Nigerian lawyer and lawmaker, Sunday Marshall Katung.
-As of 2023, the couple have two 19 year-old twin sons whom she chose to bring up in Leeds.
+As of 2023, the couple has two 19-year-old twin sons whom she chose to bring up in Leeds.

-In 2025, Marshall Katung, became involved in a legal dispute over a £1 million mansion in Alwoodley, Leeds.
+In 2025, Marshall Katung became involved in a legal dispute over a £1 million mansion in Alwoodley, Leeds.
 According to the National Crime Agency (NCA), she paid a £400,000 deposit toward the property in 2015 using funds transferred from Nigeria through an informal value transfer system, which she described as a "parallel" or "black" market.
 The property was later seized by the NCA as part of a £10 million civil recovery agreement with a businessman suspected of money laundering.
 In 2025, the High Court ruled that Marshall Katung had no legal claim to the property, citing "telling omissions" in her evidence and concluding that she was not a reliable witness.
 The court also ordered her to pay damages and legal costs.
-The NCA clarified there was no suggestion that she was aware of any alleged criminal conduct by the previous owner.
+The NCA clarified that there was no suggestion that she was aware of any alleged criminal conduct by the previous owner.